Hemanth-Kumar-Nichenametla/Alzheimers_Paper_Publication/README.md

 function.
 To be specific this function has the range of values between 0 and 1 so the probabilities.
 And the output from sigmoid function is nothing but the required probability values.
-So, if the aim is to predict the probabilities of the output in that case Logistic regression model can be used undoubtedly
+So, if the aim is to predict the probabilities of the output in that case Logistic regression model can be used undoubtedly.

 ### Decision Tree
 A decision tree is a type of classification technique that has a flowchart-like visual